SystemsApproach/sdn/onos.rst

 subset of the physical switches in the network.
 The approach ONOS takes is to elect a master instance for each switch, where only the master issues (writes) control instructions to a given switch.
-All the instances are able to monitor (read) switch states.
+All the instances are able to monitor (read) switch state.
 The instances then use the Atomix *leader-election* primitive to determine the master for each switch.
 Should an ONOS instance fail, the same primitive is used to elect a new master for the switches.
 The same approach is applied